Zeptogram/zeptogram/README.md

 Technology & Programming Enthusiast.

+You can find some of my project in the pinned repositories down below.

 ### Programming Languages

 During my academic studies, I had the opportunity to learn and use several programming languages, in particular: